JPTGamesAndApps/ShresthaFiles/faq.md

 ## Frequently Asked Questions (FAQs)
-### Keyboard Accelerators (Shortcuts) does not appear to work.
-What can I do?
+### Why does the app crashes for no reason?
-Sometimes the keyboard accelerators does not work as expected.
-This is currently a known bug that will be fixed in the future.
-If the accelerator is not working, click at the empty space in one of the two panes once and the shortcuts should work.
-If it still does not work, please let the developer know.
+If the app is crashing, please email the log.txt, config.json, device information (such as device model and screen resolution) to the developer (JPTGamesAndApps@Outlook.Com) with steps to reproduce the crash.

 ### I ran the app, but the drives do not show up, and clicking libraries load empty folders only.
 What's wrong?
 Make sure that the Windows 10 File Access permission is granted for Shrestha Files.
 You can either go to